wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-powershell-workflow.md

 <properties
    pageTitle="Learning PowerShell Workflow"
-   description="Runbooks in Azure Automation are based on Windows PowerShell Workflow.
-This article is intended as a quick lesson for authors familiar with PowerShell to understand the specific differences between PowerShell and PowerShell Workflow." services="automation" documentationCenter="" authors="bwren"
+   description="This article is intended as a quick lesson for authors familiar with PowerShell to understand the specific differences between PowerShell and PowerShell Workflow." services="automation" documentationCenter="" authors="bwren"